My Child shows Refusal/disruptive behaviors

 Many children struggle to follow adult requests.
 Their struggle can look like yelling, throwing themselves on the floor, using unkind words, throwing or breaking objects, or hitting others.
 These behaviors are less worrying when they happen rarely or in very young children.
 They become a concern when they interfere with learning, friendships, or daily routines.

 This chapter focuses on the skill of shifting cognitive set.
-Difficulty shifting cognitive set is a challenge that reflects brain dysfunction.
-It’s a common challenge for many children with disabilities, including those with Disruptive Behavior Disorders, Autism, and Attention Deficit Hyperactivity Disorder.
+You can also call it ‘cognitive flexibility.’
+Difficulty shifting cognitive set is a challenge for many children with disabilities, including those with Disruptive Behavior Disorders, Autism, and Attention Deficit Hyperactivity Disorder.
 The skill we wish to build for all children is the skill of cognitive flexibility.
-Cognitive flexibility is dependent upon the skill of shifting cognitive set, but also depends upon emotion-regulation, and language skills.
-It can result in refusal behaviors.
-This chapter explains why some children show excessive refusal behaviors.
+Cognitive flexibility is dependent upon the skill of shifting cognitive set.
+When it’s not present, it can result in refusal behaviors.

 Trouble shifting gears (shifting cognitive set; cognitive flexibility) Some children have a hard time switching from one activity to another.
 This is not stubbornness — it is a brain-based challenge that is common in children with Autism, ADHD, and Disruptive Behavior Disorders.
 These children may seem to ignore your request.
 They keep doing what they are doing, instead of following your request.
 This behavior does not happen because they won't listen.
 It happens because their brain needs more time to switch.
 What looks like refusal is often a protest — a signal that says "This is too hard" or "I need more time."
 Switching between activities (transitioning) is one of the common triggers for refusal behaviors, but cognitive inflexibility affects other situations as well.
 Just as it’s hard for some children to switch between activities, it’s also hard for them to switch between different perspectives on the same problem.
 For example, a child can show refusal behaviors and be insistent on having things done ‘their’ way, when a playmate suggests a game or activity that is unfamiliar or that they do not prefer.
 Refusal behaviors can also occur when familiar routines are not followed according to the child’s preferences.
 Taking the ‘wrong’ route to the local McDonald’s, or not lining up toys the ‘right’ way can be a trigger for the inflexible child.